Kinvey/kinvey-cli/README.md

     kinvey flex deploy

 Alongside the deploy you can set environment variables for your service.
-If they don't contain the equal sign (`=`) or comma (`,`), you can use the shorthand syntax:
+If both names and values are void of the equality sign (`=`) and comma (`,`), you can use the shorthand syntax:

     kinvey flex deploy --set-vars "MY_APP_A=valueA,MY_APP_B=valueB"

-Or you can specify environment variables in JSON format:
+Otherwise you need to specify environment variables in stringified JSON format:

     kinvey flex deploy --set-vars "{\"MY_APP_A\":[\"value 1\", \"value 2\"], \"MY_APP_B\":\"valueB\"}"